robotology/gesture-recognition/README.md

 gestureRecognition
 ==================

 This package contains modules that deal with gesture recognition using the Kinect (or Asus Xtion) sensor.
-The gestureRecognition module implements a method to recognize gestures from a predefined set (examples of such gestures can be found in app/conf/supported_actions_easy.jpg or app/conf/supported_actions_hard.jpg).
+The gestureRecognition module implements a method to recognize gestures from a predefined set (examples of such gestures can be found in `app/conf/supported_actions_easy.jpg` or `app/conf/supported_actions_hard.jpg`).
 It is independent on the device and the operating system that is being used.
-Indeed, the KinectWrapper library, which is one of its dependencies, already provides an interface that deals with different devices and operating systems.
-The modules inside the game folder realizes, together with the gestureRecognition one, the memory game called All gestures you can (https://www.youtube.com/watch?v=U_JLoe_fT3I&list=UUXBFWo4IQFkSJBfqdNrE1cA).
+Indeed, the `KinectWrapper` library, which is one of its dependencies, already provides an interface that deals with different devices and operating systems.
+The modules inside the game folder realizes, together with the gestureRecognition one, the memory game called [All gestures you can](https://www.youtube.com/watch?v=U_JLoe_fT3I&list=UUXBFWo4IQFkSJBfqdNrE1cA).

 ## Installation